PantherXOS/px-artwork/website/drafts/10y-birthday-stories.md

 though I left the project a few years ago, I'm glad to see it's doing well and is used in science and has joined forces with Software Heritage.

+# Efraim Flashner

+Back in 2015 or so I had been using GNU/Linux on the desktop for a number of years and I wanted to contribute somehow.
+I had just finished a course in University using Lisp and Prolog and then I heard about Guix having its 0.8.3 (or so) release and it looked like something that I could try to contribute to.
+I certainly made a number of mistakes in the beginning; I didn't know that 'git revert' was an actual command and I tried to revert a commit by hand, leaving a dangling parenthesis and breaking the repo.
+Another time I added java as a dependency to an image library and broke the graphics stack for half the architectures until I reverted that!
+I even had a stint as a failed GSoC student.
+I was working on bournish, a gash/gash-utils like utility to make debugging in the early boot process far easier by providing common CLI utilities.
+I had some issues with time management and ended up spending more time than I should have updating packages in the repository, as a result I didn't spend enough time working on bournish and it's languished since then.

+Currently I enjoy working on troublesome packages and expanding the number of packages available on non-popular architectures.
+Sometimes it's removing compiler flags or 'ifdef gating' architecture-specific includes and other times certain parts of programs need to be disabled.
+Then everything needs to be double-checked for cross-compiling.
+Right now I'm working on riscv64-linux support in Guix, it has a lot of potential but powerful boards are hard to come by.
+Also there are some lingering bugs with `guix show` showing different supported-systems for packages depending on which architecture you run it from; on x86_64-linux only two are shown, from aarch64-linux all 9 architectures are shown.

 # Ekaitz Zarraga

 A friend of mine introduced me to Nix and Guix a while ago but I was hesitant